MarkFChavez/mrkjlchvz.github.io/_posts/2017-07-26-what-is-a-phoenix-application.md

 Working with Phoenix gives you a different perspective.
 It is in itself, an application, but it can contain one or more applications.
 You heard that right.
 I'm not drank or anything.
-You can watch the video if you want to.
-Well, let me explain to you the deeper meaning.
+In fact, I encourage you to watch the video because I'm pretty sure I missed some points or two.
+But in any case, let me explain to you a deeper meaning of this.

 A typical Phoenix application contains **one or more Elixir applications added as a dependency**.
 That's a good design because it lets you write good code that is